Paopun20/FNF-HyperCode-Engine/README.md

 ---

 # HyPsych Enging Is next-gen of Psych Engine!
-This is a Friday Night Funkin' engine based on Psych Engine.
-This engine is a fork of Psych Engine 1.0.4, but with a lot of new features and improvements.
+This engine is a fork of Psych Engine 1.0.4, featuring new capabilities, performance upgrades, scripting improvements, and experimental 3D support, more.

 ## Document
 ### [HyPsych Enging Lua API](docs/HyPsychEnging/LuaAPI.md)